feathr-ai/feathr/docs/concepts/feature-generation.md

 # Feature Generation

+## Generating Features to Online Store
-User could utilize feature generation to pre-compute and materialize the pre-defined features in the feature definition configs, to online and/or offline storage.
+User could utilize feature generation to pre-compute and materialize pre-defined features to online and/or offline storage.
 This is a common practice when the feature transformation is computation intensive.

 Examples: